nekorytaylor666/infobuh/packages/backend/DEAL_ACCOUNTING_API.md

 **GET** `/deals/{dealId}/transactions`

-Retrieves all accounting transactions (journal entries) for a specific deal.
+Retrieves all accounting transactions (journal entries) for a specific deal with complete details from the database.

+**Features:**

+- Fetches real journal entries and their line items
+- Includes actual account information (code, name, ID)
+- Shows entry numbers, references, and status
+- Provides complete audit trail for the deal

 #### Response